muchaya/ticketfast/README.md

 # TicketFast

-#### This demo application demonstrates how to integrate South Africa's PayFast payment gateway into a Ruby on Rails application using the PayFast Ruby library.
+This demo application demonstrates how to the [payfast_za]() gem in a Rails application using the PayFast Ruby library.

 ## Prerequisites